fares527/Alx_DjangoLearnLab/django_blog/blog/README.md

 6. to add authorization we add these feature to create, update, delete in viewa.py
 7. import LoginRequiredMixin, UserPassesTestMixin from django.contrib.auth.Mixins
+adding new feature comments
+first create a model named comment in models.py and make migration to create the database second creating a CommentForm in forms.py third creating CRUD operations in views.py
+1. import CreateView, UpdateView, DeleteView from django.viewa.generics.edit
+2. creating function  for displaying blog post detail
+3. creating class for adding a new comment
+4. creating classes for CRUD operations in templates/blog creating the html files for each class adding the paths in blog/urls.py